Director General of Military Operations (India)

-Director General of Military Operations (DGMO) is a senior officer of the Indian Army, usually a Lieutenant general, overseeing all military operations of the Indian Armed Forces.
+The Director General of Military Operations (DGMO) is a senior officer of the Indian Army, based at Army Headquarters.
+The DGMO is a three-star officer of the rank of Lieutenant general who oversees all military operations of the Indian Army.

 The DGMO plans, coordinates and supervises military operations and serves as the Army's operational point of contact with foreign militaries.
 The DGMO also acts as a liaison between the different branches of the armed forces for joint operations.
 DGMOs also serve as the primary officers who prevent escalation during times of conflict with other countries as point of contacts.
 During major Indo-Pakistan conflicts, DGMOs have served a major role of communication and de-escalation.

+History

+After the Independence of India, on 15 August 1947, Brigadier Pran Nath Thapar was appointed the Director of Military Operations & Intelligence (DGMO&I).
+In 1948, after Brigadier J. N. Chaudhuri demitted office, the appointment was divided into Director of Operations (DMO) and Director of Intelligence (DMI).
+Brigadier Sam Manekshaw took over as the DMO.
+The appointment was upgraded to two-star rank in the late 1960s.
+It was further upgraded to three-star rank in the 1980s and re-designated Director General of Military Operations (DGMO).